Menopause is when a woman stops having periods. It is a natural part of ageing.

-Periods usually start to become less frequent over a few months or years before they stop.
+Periods usually start to become less frequent over a few years before they stop.
 Sometimes they can stop suddenly.
 In some women, periods can become very heavy in the year coming up to menopause.

-But around 1 in 100 women experience menopause before 40 years of age.
+Around 1 in 100 women experience menopause before 40 years of age.
 This is known as premature ovarian insufficiency.
-If you experience menopause before 45 years of age, this is called premature or early menopause.

-Symptoms of menopause
+Symptoms of menopause and perimenopause

 Symptoms usually start several years before your periods stop.
-This is known as perimenopause.
 Symptoms can also last for some time after your periods stop.

 The length and severity of these symptoms can vary from woman to woman.
 Every woman experiences menopause differently.